 When taken by mouth, quercetin can cause headache and tingling of the arms and legs.
 Very high doses might cause kidney damage.

-When given intravenously (by IV) in appropriate amounts (less than 722 mg), quercetin is POSSIBLY SAFE.
+When given by IV: Quercetin is POSSIBLY SAFE when given intravenously (by IV) in appropriate amounts (less than 722 mg).
 Side effects may include flushing, sweating, nausea, vomiting, difficulty breathing, or pain at the injection site.
-But larger amounts given by IV are POSSIBLY UNSAFE .
+But larger amounts given by IV are POSSIBLY UNSAFE.
 There have been reports of kidney damage at higher doses.

-Special Precautions & Warnings:Pregnancy and breast-feeding : Not enough is known about the use of quercetin during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding : There isn't enough reliable information to know if quercetin is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Kidney problems : Quercetin might make kidney problems worse.
 Don't use quercetin if you have kidney problems.